-Figure 3 demonstrates the overall strong scaling for our standard AMR MPMICE benchmark problem described in detail in section 4.1 using both resolution-A from [34], [32] and resolution-B developed in this work.
+Figure 3 demonstrates the overall strong scaling for the standard AMR MPMICE benchmark problem described in detail in Section 4.1 using both resolution-A from [36], [34] and resolution-B developed in this work.
 These tests were run on Blue Waters and Mira with up to 704K (Blue Waters) and 768K cores (Mira) and with 16 (Mira) and 32 (Blue Waters) threads per MPI node.
-It is interesting to observe that with the larger core count per node for Blue Waters (32 vs 16) the scaling more closely aligns with the idealized scaling.
-We attribute this to the reduction in global communication.
+It is interesting to observe that with the larger core count per node for Blue Waters (32 vs 16) the scaling is closer to being ideal.
+This can be attributed to the reduction in global communication.
 The strong scaling efficiency relative to 256K cores for Blue Waters on 704K cores is 89% and for Mira on 768K cores is 71% when running the benchmark problem of resolution-B.

-In order to obtain scaling results shown, we tested and determined the optimal patch configuration for our AMR MPMICE benchmark problem variations should fit the following two requirements.
-1) The number patches on each level should be tuned as close as possible but not exceed the number of cores on the largest run.
-2) The patch size should be at least 8x8x8.
-The second requirement overrides the first one in that, without enough patches in a particular level for all CPU cores, we cannot further divide patches beyond 8x8x8.
+In order to obtain scaling results shown, the optimal patch configuration was determined for our AMR MPMICE benchmark problem as needing to satisfy the following two requirements.
+1) The number patches on each level should be tuned as closely as possible but should not exceed the number of cores on the largest run.
+2) The patch should have at least 8x8x8 cells.
+The second requirement overrides the first one in that, without enough patches in a particular level for all CPU cores, it is not possible to further divide patches beyond 8x8x8.
 For patch sizes smaller than 8x8x8, the cost of a patch's MPI messages begins to exceed the cost of its computation, and hence the runtime system cannot overlap computation with communication.
-This lower bound on patch size should be considered as machine dependent, and clouds potential change on future machines.
+This lower bound on patch size should be considered as machine-dependent.
 In addition to choosing a good patch size for different AMR levels, it is also important to line up patch boundaries in finer levels to patch boundaries in coarser levels.
 An easy way to achieve this is to choose a finer level patch size that can evenly divide coarser level patch size in each dimension.
 For example, when coarse level patch size is 8x8x8, it is better to have a finer level patch size of 16x16x8 than 12x12x12.
-We have observed that the latter choice of patch size leads to a greater MPI communication imbalance.
+In fact the latter choice of patch size has been seen to lead to a greater MPI communication imbalance.

 FIG. 3.
-AMR MPMICE Strong for the Benchmark Problem: resolution-A with 1923 cells and resolution-B with 3843 cells
+AMR MPMICE Strong Scaling for the Benchmark Problem: resolution-A with 1923 cells and resolution-B with 3843 cells

 5.1.
 Strong Scaling of MPMICE for Benchmark Problem.
-In our standard benchmark problem for both resolution-A and resolution-B, the simulation grid changes once every 50 to 60 timesteps as the same as reported on [29].
-The grid changes once its finest level patches can no longer hold all the particles in them.
+In the standard benchmark problem for both resolution-A and resolution-B, the simulation grid changes once every 50 to 60 timesteps as in [31].
+A regridding operation occurs once the perticles reach the edge of the fine grid.
 The overhead of this regridding process, including creating the new grid, compiling a new task graph and moving old grid data to the newly created grid, accounts for less than 3% of the overall execution time with resolution-A and 10% with resolution-B when running with 512K cores.
 This is a result of the improvements described in Section 4.2 that have been made to reduce the cost of regridding process for AMR MPMICE simulations.